seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

    is necessary for current universal functions.

-Casting from one dtype to another can be complex, and generally a casting functioni may not implement all details of each input datatype (such as non-native byte order or unaligned access).
+Casting from one dtype to another can be complex, and generally a casting function may not implement all details of each input datatype (such as non-native byte order or unaligned access).
 Thus casting naturally is performed in up to three steps: